How to Configure Your WooCommerce Shipping Options

 When you select WooCommerce from the left sidebar in WordPress, you can click on Extensions at the bottom of the list.
 There’s a section for shipping extensions, and this is where you’ll want to go if you’d prefer to calculate real-time shipping costs based on carrier and location.

-WooCommerce extensions connect you with carriers around the world, like the Australian Post, FedEx and the Royal Mail.
-Furthermore, you can use extensions to integrate with inventory management and fulfillment services or to offer specialty shipping, like buy one get one or free gifts.
-Here are some of the most useful shipping extensions:
+WooCommerce extensions connect you with carriers around the world, like the Australian Post, FedEx, and the Royal Mail.
+Furthermore, you can use extensions to integrate with inventory management and fulfillment services or to offer specialty shipping, like buy one, get one, or free gifts.

 Wrapping Up

-There’s a lot here, and the more products you have, the trickier shipping can get.
-That comes with the territory of running an online shop and selling physical products – any platform you use, whether it’s Etsy, Shopify, WordPress or something else, will have a lot of shipping options, sub-options and sub-sub-options to learn.
-By rushing through this part of the process, you may pay for shipping out-of-pocket or you could turn off customers because your shipping costs are higher than necessary.
+There’s a lot here; the more products you have, the trickier shipping can get.
+That comes with the territory of running an online shop and selling physical products — any platform you use, whether it’s Etsy, Shopify, WordPress, or something else, will have a lot of shipping options, sub-options, and sub-sub-options to learn.
+By rushing through this part of the process, you may pay for shipping out of pocket or turn off customers because your shipping costs are higher than necessary.
 Above all, take the time to figure out what works best for your company and products.
 Then, make sure you’re getting everything configured the right way.

 Need some ecommerce inspo?
 We have 19 Examples of Divi eCommerce Websites for you to check out.